 In addition, the appendixes describe support information:

-- Appendix A, IEC 61131-3 Standard gives a short introduction to the standard. - You should also read Appendix B, Naming Conventions and Tools, before starting to program your automation solution.
-This appendix contains rules and recommendations for naming variables, parameters, types and instances (objects).
+- Appendix A, IEC 61131-3 Standard gives a short introduction to the standard. - Appendix B, Naming Conventions and Tools contains rules and recommendations for naming variables, parameters, types and instances (objects).
+It also describes the Name Uploader.